rosen-bridge/operation/docs/guard/setup.md

   > **⚠️ NOTE**: Using the `loki` type logger with the `winston-logger` package may sometimes result in missed logs.
 Therefore, it is highly recommended to use the `file` logger type instead and let **Alloy** handle shipping the logs.
   >
-  > For the exact `file` logger configuration required and the complete setup for the Alloy service, please refer to the [Monitoring Stack Configuration](#monitoring-stack-configuration) section.
+  > For the exact `file` logger configuration required and the complete setup for the Alloy service, please refer to the [Monitoring Agents Configuration](#monitoring-agents-configuration) section.

 You also can set multiple logs config.
 Therefore your config will be something like this: